-We invest principally in the equity and equity-related securities of what we believe to be rapidly growing venture-capitalbacked emerging companies.
+We invest principally in the equity and equity-related securities of what we believe to be rapidly growing venture-capital-backed emerging companies.
 However, the equity interests we acquire may not appreciate in value and, in fact, may decline in value.
-During the three months ended March 31, 2016, we did not write-off any investments, and we did not recognize any significant write-downs on our investments.